16 Things You Need to Live on a Boat

 Wish List of Yacht Gear

-This is by no means a complete list of equipment we want on our yacht but it makes a good starting point.
+This is by no means a complete list of equipment we want on our yacht, but it makes a good starting point.
 Researching various models of each product is also important.
-This can be done on forums and also many of the sites have personal reviews from customers who have purchased the product.
+This can be done on forums, and many of the sites have personal reviews from customers who have purchased the product.